 measures in the context of judicial proceedings.

-In both interventions, the Committee reminds States parties that utmost care must be taken to ensure that the child’s human rights and legal safeguards are thereby fully respected and protected.
+In both interventions, the Committee reminds States parties that utmost care must be taken to ensure that the child’s human rights are thereby fully respected and protected through legal safeguards.

 Interventions without resorting to judicial proceedings (diversion)